The Best Spanish Lesson Plans Begin with an Enticing Hook

 Next time we will talk about direct instruction and how to choose activities and resources to achieve your learning goal.

-In case you missed the two previous posts on world language lesson planning, click on the links below:
+In case you missed the two previous posts on how to write effective world language lesson plans, here they are:

 Here are the posts 4-8: